MEET OUR TEAM

 -

-Margaret Green (she/her) is a New York State Licensed Master Social Worker (LMSW) who works with individual adults and couples navigating a wide range of concerns, including anxiety, depression, life transitions, relationship challenges, trauma, grief and loss, family dynamics, women’s issues, and individuation.
+Margaret Green (she/her) is a New York State Licensed Master Social Worker (LMSW) who supports individual adults and couples navigating a wide range of concerns, including anxiety, depression, life transitions, relationship challenges, trauma, grief and loss, family dynamics, women’s issues, and individuation.

 Margaret brings a warm, flexible, and nonjudgmental presence to her work, supporting clients through experiences of growth, pain, and transformation.
 As a new mother herself, she is particularly passionate about helping parents — especially those in the postpartum period — as they navigate questions of autonomy, empowerment, and identity during major life transitions.